gokulkrishh/how-it-works/src/pages/javascript/promise.all.md

 #### Step 3:

+In step 3,

+1. Increment the counter.
-In step 3, we will increment the counter and store the resolve item in result array's respectively index.
+1. We will increment the counter and store the resolved item in respectively index of result variable.

-If the counter length is same as <b>promises</b> argument length, then resolve the outer promise else we reject and return the error.
+1. If the counter length is same as <b>promises</b> argument's length, then resolve the outer promise else we reject it and return the error.

 ```javascript
 function promiseAll(promises) {